rkoch/uzh-inf02b-a6/README.md

   of course you can create your own fork ;-)
 * On the master branch you will usually find my finished code to take a look at if you're stuck.
 But please (for your own sake), do try those assignments by yourself and don't just copy my solutions.
-* After cloning/downloading this repository you can import the project located in the subfolders `Task_B` to `Task_D` into Eclipse CDT via `File -> Import -> Existing Projects into Workspace`
+* After cloning/downloading this repository you can import the project located in the subfolders `Task_D` to `Task_F` into Eclipse CDT via `File -> Import -> Existing Projects into Workspace`

 Use under Windows